-This is a variation of the previous problem, but is particularly bad when both interfaces are attached to the same IP subnet.
-Few operating systems support having two physical network interfaces simultaneously attached to the same IP subnet.
+This is a variation of the previous problem, but is particularly bad when both interfaces are attached to the same IP network.
+Few operating systems support having two physical network interfaces simultaneously attached to the same IP network.

-This would happen, for example, if your Ethernet port is attached to the campus network, and your Wi-Fi port also happens to be within range of a private Wireless Access Point attached to the same IP subnet and operating as a bridge.
-(It doesn't happen with OIT Wireless Service, as OIT's Wireless Access Points are attached to an IP subnet that provides no customer Ethernet connections.)
+This would happen, for example, if your Ethernet port is attached to the campus network, and your Wi-Fi port also happens to be within range of a private Wireless Access Point attached to the same IP network and operating as a bridge.
+(It doesn't happen with OIT Wireless Service, as OIT's Wireless Access Points are attached to an IP network that provides no customer Ethernet connections.)